waitingforvsync/flow/README.md

 Let's suppose we are using a BBC Micro screen mode with 80 characters (bytes) across.
 All we want to know is whether a given byte has already had a sprite plotted in it; if so, we should enable masked plotting.
 So we just need a bitfield of 80 bits, initialized to all zeroes, which we will call the **occupancy mask**.

+> Note: this is a shortcut which assumes that if a sprite is present in a row, it occupies the entire character height.
+In reality, two sprites in a row might be overlapping in x, but not really overlapping because they occupy different ranges in y, for example, the fisrt two and the last two lines.
+In this case we will pay the price for unnecessary masking, but it simplifies things hugely.

-As we walk the render list (in sprite index order), get the bounds of the sprite in x, and look in the occupancy mask for those x positions.
+As we walk the render list (in sprite index order), get the bounds of the sprite in x, and look at the occupancy mask bits for those x positions.
 A clear bit means that character column will be overwritten; a set bit means it will be written masked.
 Let's build a **render type bitmask** per sprite containing a copy of this data, up to a maximum width of 8 characters.
-And finally set the bit in the occupancy mask for subsequent entries in the active list.
+And finally set the bits in the occupancy mask to mark that position as "now occupied".
+This will be observed by subsequent entries in the active list.

 For a further optimisation, let's only initialise the occupancy mask when the render list *changes*.
 While the same sprites span consecutive rows, the occupancy data doesn't change, and we save ourselves some processing!